A VAE Approach to Sample Multivariate Extremes: Introduction

 \section{Introduction}

-Simulating samples from an unknown distribution is a task that various studies have successfully tackled in the machine learning (ML) community during the past decade.
-This has led to the emergence of generative algorithms, such as generative adversarial networks (GAN) \citep{goodfellow2020generative}, VAEs \citep{kingma2013auto, rezende2014stochastic}, or normalizing flows \citep{rezende2015variational} (NF).
-As ML tasks usually focus on average behaviors rather than rare events, these methods were not tailored to generate extremes and extrapolate upon the largest value of the training data set.
+Simulating samples from an unknown distribution is a task that various studies have successfully tackled in the ML community during the past decade.
+This has led to the emergence of generative models, such as generative adversarial networks (GANs) \citep{goodfellow2020generative}, VAEs \citep{kingma2013auto, rezende2014stochastic}, or normalizing flows \citep{rezende2015variational} (NFs).
+As ML tasks usually focus on average behaviors rather than rare events, these methods were originally not tailored to extrapolate upon the largest value of the training data set.
 This is a major shortcoming when dealing with extremes.
-Risk assessment issues in worst-case scenarios imply to accurately sample extremes for large quantiles, which are beyond the largest value in observed data sets \citep{embrechts1999extreme}.
-We sketch in Figure 1 this problem for a two-dimensional problem case-study.
-Here, through a VAE approach, we aim to consistently generate samples in an extreme region (black square) from observations (blue dots) none of which belong to the extreme region.
-In this context, the EVT characterizes the probabilistic structure of extreme events and provides a theoretically-sound statistical framework to analyze them.
-Heavy-tail analysis \citep{resnick2007heavy}, in its broadest sense, is a branch of EVT that studies phenomena governed by multivariate power laws.
-Data modeled by heavy-tailed distributions cover a wide range of application fields, e.g., hydrology \citep{anderson1998modeling,rietsch2013network}, particle motion \citep{fortin2015applications}, finance \citep{bradley2003financial}, Internet traffic \citep{hernandez2004variable}, and risk management \citep{chavez2004extreme,das2013four}.
-Recently, this area of research has gained some interest in the ML community.
+Risk assessment in worst-case scenarios requires accurately sampling extremes at large quantiles, beyond the maximum values observed in the data set \citep{embrechts1999extreme}.
+Figure 1 illustrates this challenge with a two-dimensional case study: using a VAE approach, we aim, when relevant, to consistently generate samples in the extreme region (black square) from observations (blue dots), none of which lie within that region.
+In this context, EVT characterizes the probabilistic structure of extreme events and provides a theoretically-sound statistical framework to analyze them.
+A central concept in this framework is heavy-tail analysis \citep{resnick2007heavy}, which investigates phenomena where extreme values occur with non-negligible probability.
+Heavy-tailed distributions are thus particularly relevant in applications where rare but severe events play a crucial role.
+Data modeled by heavy-tailed distributions cover a wide range of application fields, e.g., hydrology \citep{anderson1998modeling,rietsch2013network}, particle motion \citep{fortin2015applications}, finance \citep{bradley2003financial}, Internet traffic \citep{hernandez2004variable}, and risk management \citep{chavez2004extreme,das2013four}.\\

-Some work has shown the potential of bridging the gap between ML and EVT on different aspects, for example dimensionality reduction \citep{drees2021principal}, quantile function approximation \citep{pasche2022neural}, outlier detection \citep{rudd2017extreme}, or classification in tail regions \citep{jalalzai2018binary}.
-Concerning the generation of extremes, ML methods could also integrate EVT tools.\\